 How do I apply for financial aid from Lafayette?

-You must file the College Scholarship Service (CSS) PROFILE and the FAFSA by January 15 of your senior year in high school.
-You may file the PROFILE as early as Oct.
+You must file the College Scholarship Service (CSS) Profile and the FAFSA by the appropriate deadline.
+You may file the CSS Profile as early as Oct.
 1. For detailed information, see Apply For Financial Aid.
 Remember, you must meet our filing deadlines in order to be considered for College-funded aid.

-You must send all required tax documents through the College Board’s IDOC service.
-Instructions and requirements will be provided once you file the PROFILE.
+Yes.
+Students who are applying for need-based financial aid from Lafayette College will be prompted to provide additional documentation upon submission of the CSS Profile.
+You must send all required documents through the College Board’s IDOC service.
+Since each application is unique, instructions and requirements will be provided once you submit the CSS Profile.

-How do I complete the forms if my parents are divorced or separated?
+How do I complete the financial aid applications if my parents are divorced or separated?

-*If both of your parents have access to your College Board account, you should change your password so your parent’s financial information will remain private.
-Your noncustodial parent will need a separate College Board account.
+*If both of your parents have access to your College Board account, you should change your password so your parents’ financial information will remain private.

 Will I qualify for financial aid if my parents’ income is high?